scaleway/serverless-examples/functions/respository-badge-php/README.md

 ## In this example

-This example how to create a basic php function with dependencies provided in a composer.json file.
+This example shows to create a basic php function with dependencies provided in a composer.json file.

 The function generate a svg image using Twig based on user input.